12peaks/parse-web/README.md

 - [ ] Add user settings for notifications and display
 - [ ] E2E tests for key user flows
 - [ ] Ensure all images can be updated
+- [ ] Refactor to use server components and actions
+- [ ] Refactor to use useForm consistently for all forms

 ## Getting Started